SCPStats/Panel-Translations/README.md

-# Bans-Translations
+# Panel-Translations
-This is a repository containing the translations for SCPStats Bans (https://bans.scpstats.com).
+This is a repository containing the translations for SCPStats Panel (https://panel.scpstats.com).

 ## Contributing
 If you want to change something in an already-existing language, simply find and edit the relevent file (inside of the `langs` directory), then create a pull request.